LennartEnns/sound-tree/README.md

 # Sound Tree
 Your Audio Visualizer For Next Christmas.
+Spice up your music or play Karaoke with your friends!

 ## Features
 ### Audio Spectrum Visualization
 There are 3 main modes for adjusting the visualization to different kinds of audio:
-- MUSIC: Distributes frequencies logarithmically (lower frequencies take up more space) and changes LED colors when a beat is detected.
+- `MUSIC`: Distributes frequencies logarithmically (lower frequencies take up more space) and changes LED colors when a beat is detected.
-- HUMAN: Similar distribution to MUSIC, but the frequency range is fit to the human voice.
+- `HUMAN`: Similar distribution to `MUSIC`, but the frequency range is fit to the human voice.
-- LINEAR: Linear distribution of frequencies.
+- `LINEAR`: Linear distribution of frequencies.

 Enable [**Normalization Level Tracking**](#customization) to track the maximum loudness over time and use it for normalization.
 This enables a more dynamic visual experience.